Is the MCAT Stressing You Out? Fight Back with these 5 Key Habits!

 Studying for the MCAT can be one of the most stressful endeavors you have ever undertaken in your life.
 It can be especially stressful considering that you also need to juggle research, volunteering, shadowing, and several other essential checklist items for your medical school application.

 In studying for the Behavioral Sciences section of the MCAT (try checking out our FREE Behavioral Science Notes), you will learn about something called the Yerkes-Dodson Law, which basically states that there is an optimal level of stress that will enhance performance.
 If you don’t feel enough stress, you won’t be motivated enough to work hard toward a top MCAT score.
 If you feel too much stress, you may impede your ability to learn and will not reach your potential.
 Trying using these tips if you’re feeling burned out!

 Because it is most common for students studying for the MCAT to experience too much stress, I’d like to briefly touch on 5 habits that will help you manage your stress in easy, healthy ways.
 And not only will these habits reduce your stress level, but they will also enhance your ability to learn and focus, boosting your MCAT score:

-Well, there you have it – 5 simple strategies that you can implement today to decrease your stress level and enhance your ability to achieve a top MCAT score.
+Well, there you have it—5 simple strategies that you can implement today to decrease your stress level and enhance your ability to achieve a top MCAT score.
 Don’t underestimate the power of these healthy habits.
 They are essential if you are looking to achieve your MCAT dreams.
 If you’re struggling, please reach out to me for a FREE consultation!

 For more MCAT Tips:

 Sign up for our affordable elite MCAT tutoring.

 Sign up for our FREE MCAT Prep Course.